 Some types of tongue biopsies remove a thin slice of tissue.
-Others are done under general anesthesia.
-You will be asleep and pain-free so that a larger area may be removed and examined.
+Medicine to numb the area (local anesthetic) will be used.
+Others are done under general anesthesia, (allowing you to be asleep and pain-free) so that a larger area may be removed and examined.

 You may be told not to eat or drink anything for several hours before the test.

 Your tongue is very sensitive so a needle biopsy may be uncomfortable even when numbing medicine is used.

 Your tongue can be tender or sore, and it may feel slightly swollen after the biopsy.
 You may have stitches or an open sore where the biopsy was done.

 The test is done to find the cause of abnormal growths or suspicious-looking areas of the tongue.

 Abnormal results may mean:

 Risks for this procedure include: